 The bar also serves a range of cheese and charcuterie platters to both line the stomach and complement the spirits.

-40 Skittle Lane, Sydney NSW 2000
+Location: 40 Skittle Ln, Sydney, NSW 2000

 If you’re looking for a cocktail bar that offers something a little different, PS40 may be the place for you.
 Situated on Skittle lane, this bar is renowned for its unique take on classic drinks.

-For example, not many places will serve you a Rye Whisky Sour with the addition of sage and sweet potato, or a breakfast-style Negroni infused with banana bread.
+For example, not many places will serve you a Rye Whisky Sour with the addition of sage and sweet potato.
+Or a breakfast-style Negroni infused with banana bread.

 What’s more, PS40 also hosts Takeover Tuesdays where talented local chefs come to the bar and serve up delicious set menus with cocktails to match.

-75 Campbell Street, Surry Hills NSW 2010
+Location: 75 Campbell St, Surry Hills, NSW 2010 Ph: (02) 9000 7544

 For example, their Kilpatrick Bloody Mary is made from vodka laced with bacon (yes, you read that correctly)!
 Also, make sure you try their now-famous spiced lamb sausage rolls.